arbor-sim/nsuite/notes.md

 3 requires that the environment has been extended to include the PYTHONPATH, PATH etc to reflect the installed software.

+Have a build script that takes an argument describing the system that it is to build for.
+If no argument is passed it should attempt to automatically determine the system.

 ### Execute

 Load the modules used to build.